 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This version uses mysqli
+This script uses mysqli

 $link = new mysqli("localhost", "username", "password", "database");